AgileSystemsTechnology/StudentManager.Docs/docs/People/employeeprofile.md

 	- Service
 	- Specialised/Support professional
 	- Technical

-  - Employment Status : Choose from the drop down list:-
+- **Employment Status** : Choose from the drop-down list:-
-	  - Full-time or Part- time employment status for most recent employment at the institution
+	- Full-time employment status for most recent employment at the institution
-  - Appointment Type
+	 - Part- time employment status for most recent employment at the institution
-    - Choose from the drop down list: Most recent appointment at the institution was on a permanent or temporary basis
+- Appointment Type ?Choose from the drop down list: Most recent appointment at the institution was on a permanent or temporary basis
   - Highest Qualificaiton
     - Choose from the drop down list
   - FTE